Category Archives: Royal Deaths and Illnesses

 Aftermath

 Catherine was advised to have Peter’s body displayed so that it would be known he was dead and not hidden away like Ivan VI still was.
 Peter lay in state at the Alexander Nevsky Monastery in St. Petersburg in the blue uniform Holstein cavalry officer, drawing to his foreign birth.
-He wore a large tricornered hat that covered his forehead and the part of his face that was visible was black and swollen.
+He wore a large tricornered hat covering his forehead and the part of his face that was visible was black and swollen.
 Around his neck and up to his chin was a wide cravat.
 It is common for those of the Russian Orthodox faith to be buried holding a cross in their bare hands but Peter was wearing leather riding gloves.
 It seems likely that Peter was dressed to hide the results of strangulation – the cravat to cover a bruised throat and gloves to hide injuries from trying to fight for his life.
 Despite the attempt to hide Peter’s injuries, there were rumors among the thousands of people who filed past his coffin that Peter had been poisoned and/or strangled.

 Peter was denied a burial place at the Cathedral of Peter and Paul at the Peter and Paul Fortress that his grandfather Peter I “the Great” had built.
 Instead, Peter was buried without honors in the Annunciation Church at the Alexander Nevsky Monastery in St. Petersburg.

 Never destined at birth to be a monarch or even married to a monarch, Catherine II, Empress of All Russia, born Princess Sophie Auguste Friederike of Anhalt-Zerbst, reigned for thirty-four years.
 During Catherine’s reign, Russia grew larger and stronger and was recognized as one of the great powers of Europe.
 Five years after she came to the throne, the Legislative Assembly voted to name her Catherine the Great but she refused.
 Later in her reign, when she was again called Catherine the Great, she replied, “I beg you no longer to call me Catherine the Great because my name is Catherine II.”
-After her death, Russians began speaking of her as Catherine the Great and we still call her that today.
+After her death, Russians began speaking of her as Catherine the Great and she is still called that today.

 When Catherine II died in 1796, her son and successor Paul I, Emperor of All Russia sought to seek revenge for the deposed and disgraced Peter III and for the coup of his mother Catherine II.
 Paul ordered the remains of Peter III, Emperor of All Russia to first be transferred to the church in the Winter Palace and then to be moved to the Peter and Paul Cathedral in St. Petersburg, the burial site of the Romanovs.
 60-year-old Alexei Orlov, who had played a role in deposing Peter III, was made to walk in the funeral cortege, holding the Imperial Crown as he walked in front of the coffin.
 Peter III was reburied in the Peter and Paul Cathedral in St. Petersburg at the same time as the burial of his wife Catherine II.
 Peter III had never been crowned so at the time of his reburial, Paul I personally performed the ritual of coronation of his Peter’s remains.
 Ironically, Paul I, Emperor of All Russia suffered a fate similar to Peter III.
 Paul’s reign lasted five years, ending with his assassination by conspirators.